StackVista/stackpack-sap/README.md

 ## Legal

-Contributions to the SAP StackPack are contributed under the "inbound=outbpund" principle.
+Contributions to the SAP StackPack are contributed under the "inbound=outbound" principle.
 This means that contributions are licensed under the same license as the [source code](LICENSE).
 We do not require you to sign a separate CLA (Contributor License Agreement) or any other kind of document.